acs-modeling-tool/acs-modeling-tool/plugins/org.eclipse.papyrus.acs.profile/README.md

 `model/model.profile.genmodel`: This file is used to generate source-code/classes for all model elements in a Profile (i.e., ACS elements in our case).

+Firstly, to create the `model/model.profile.*` files:
+- Create a folder to contain the model files in the "Project Explorer"-view.
+    - We'll refer to it as `[your_profile]`.
+- Right-click this folder and select "New > Papyrus Model".
+- Under "Architecture Contexts" select the "Profile"-context.
+- Press finish.
+    - This will create the `[your_profile].profile.[di|uml|notation]`-files in the `[your_profile]`-folder.

 To generate a `.genmodel`-file and `.ecore`-file:
 - Right-click (preferably) the folder in which you have your Profile files (i.e., `*.profile.[di|uml|notation]`) and press "New > Other".
 - Search for "gen" and select the "EMF Generator Model".